 At the end of the inspection, the OSHA inspector will meet with the employer and the employee representatives to discuss the abatement of any hazards that may have been found.

-Get Your Case Evaluated for Free
+Get Your Case Evaluated by an Attorney

 If you've been injured in a workplace accident, your first move should be to consult with an experienced attorney, who can help ensure that your rights are protected.
 It’s especially important that you meet with an attorney before any type of hearing regarding safety and liability issues arising from the incident, as these proceedings can seriously affect your case.
-A great first step is to have an attorney do a free evaluation of your case.
+A great first step is to have an attorney do an evaluation of your case.

 Contact a qualified workers' compensation attorney to make sure your rights are protected.